-[Interview] Not like the last time: why Gaza is new 'rip' in Belgian society
+[Interview] Not like last time: Why Gaza is a new 'rip' in Belgian society

 When the European Commission lit up its HQ in the Israeli flag on 7 October, most of them "didn't care", Kobo said.

-"The EU bubble is as white as can be and the Arab community is not in touch with the institutions and what's going on there," he said.
+"The EU bubble is as white as can be and the Arab community isn't in touch with the institutions and what's going on there," he said.

 Many Muslims also felt "objectified" in Belgium and by its "orientalist" media, he said.